vaquarkhan/cognito-groups/README.md

 # cognito-groups

-demonstrate an approach for using group based permissions with AWS Cognito
+A sample project and documentation for a method of working with AWS Cognito groups